Scientific Research Abstracts

-A free conference place and a bursary towards travel and accomodation (£100) for the 2019 PCRS-UK conference will be awarded to the best scientific original research abstract.
-The winner will also be invited to present their work in the closing plenary of the conference.
+A free conference place and a bursary towards cover travel and accommodation (£100) for the 2025 PCRS Respiratory Conference will be awarded to the best scientific original research abstract.
+The winner will also be invited to present their work in a dedicated conference session.

 In addition, complimentary registration for the 2025 conference will be awarded to

 - The ‘best original research poster' (identified at the conference and judged on impact and clarity of poster).

 - The most patient-centred poster as judged by the PCRS Patient Reference Group.